About Our Certificated Opportunities

 - World and immersion languages

-- Special Education, including classroom and related services such as psychology, speech-language, occupational and physical therapy, hearing impaired, and blind or visually impaired
+- Special Education, including classroom, life skills, resource, and related services such as psychology, speech-language, occupational and physical therapy, hearing impaired, and blind or visually impaired

 Instructional support staff work to support education curriculum and instruction needs.
 They support district educational programs, classroom teachers, and administration.